Write a little about yourself. Just a paragraph will do.

 follow and he tells me more.

-"The Dawn Redwood has 22 chromosomes, you know.
-And our California
+"The Dawn Redwood has 22 chromosomes.
+And our California Coastal

-Coastal Redwood has 66!
+Redwood has 66!
 That isn't a coincidence.
-Almost all the
+All the higher

 Angiosperms are fertilized by the wind, not by insects.
 And as a